Kilroy Was Here

 Beltrone decided it was important to salvage some of the canvasses, their messages conveying bravado and suppressed fear of the immediate future.
 (He points out that the tedious 18-day trip across the Pacific pleased most troops, because the time in transit counted as "in-country" duty.)
 On several visits to the ship with his wife, Lee, a photographer, Beltrone recorded the inscriptions on the canvasses.
 (The full story is recounted in their book Vietnam Graffiti: Messages From a Forgotten Troopship, to be published in December by Howell Press.)

 Beltrone convinced the Maritime Administration to donate 127 of the canvasses to seven museums around the country, including the NMAH.
-He was particularly intrigued by one of the four canvasses in the Smithsonian's possession: it contains several lines of Morse code and, below that, a mysterious poem.
+He was particularly intrigued by one of the four canvasses in the Smithsonian's possession: it contains several lines of Morse code and, below that, lyrics from the song "Universal Soldier" by artist Buffy Sainte-Marie.
 Using a code book, he deciphered the dots and dashes, thereby unearthing the author's name, Robert Simpson, and street address in Plainwell, Michigan.
 The canvas was dated 1967.
 The lines, written in free verse, read:

 must decide who's